uttarashekar/ghc_2020_aws_workshop/README.md

 Test your changes on AWS Console:

 1. Navigate to your AWS console and to API Gateway.
 Make sure you are in the same region that you chose to create your AWS resources.
 YOu can change your region by clicking on the region in the top right corner and clicking on a different region from the dropdown.
-2. You should be able to see your `readStories` API here.
-Click on it.
+2. You should be able to see your `createStory` API and `readStories` API here.
+3. Click on the `createStory` API
 3. Click on `ANY` under `/stories`
 4. Click on the `TEST` button that shows up